 where $\hat{L} = 2L/\lambda_{max} - \mathcal{I}$.
 Despite being a graph convolution simplification, this convolution is computationally expensive for large graphs.
-To solve this, \citet{Kipf2016} present a first-order approximation of the Chebyshev Spectral CNN (GNC).
-Assuming $K=1$ and $\lambda_{max}=2$ , the equation \ref{eq:ChebNet} takes the form:
+To solve this problem, \citet{Kipf2016} present a first-order approximation of the Chebyshev Spectral CNN.
+Assuming $K=1$ and $\lambda_{max}=2$ , the Equation \ref{eq:ChebNet} takes the following form:

-\subsubsection{Graph autoencoders (GAEs)}
+\subsubsection{Graph Autoencoders (GAEs)}

-Graphs autoencoders (GAE) are an unsupervised method that allows obtaining a low-dimensional representation of the network.
-The objective of the GAE is to reconstruct the original network using the same network for this task, which is encoded, reducing its dimensionality, and then decoded to reconstruct the network.
-The encoded representation is used as the network embedding. \citet{Wu2019} distinguish two main uses of Graph Autoencoders, namely Graph Generation and Network Embedding.
-This research will use GAEs in order to obtain a lower-dimensional vector preserving the network topology (Network Embedding).
+Graph autoencoders (GAEs) are an unsupervised method to obtain a low-dimensional representation of the network.
+The objective of the GAE is to reconstruct the original network using the same network for this task but encoding it, reducing its dimensionality, and then decoding it to reconstruct the network.
+The encoded representation is used as the network embedding. \citet{Wu2019} distinguish two main uses of GAEs, namely graph generation and network embedding.
+This research will use GAEs to obtain a lower-dimensional vector, preserving the network topology (network embedding).

-The already defined GCN is the building block of the GAE architecture, which allows to simultaneously encode the network topology and the attributes of the nodes.
-GAE \citep{Kipf2016VGAE} calculates the network embedding matrix $Z$ and the reconstruction of the original network adyacency matrix $\hat{A}$ as follows:
+The previously defined GCN is the building block of the GAE architecture and allows the simultaneous encoding of the network topology and the attributes of the nodes.
+The GAE \citep{Kipf2016VGAE} calculates the network embedding matrix $Z$ and the reconstruction of the original network adjacency matrix $\hat{A}$ as follows:

 where $X$ is the matrix of node attributes, and $A$ is the network's adjacency matrix.